Groups

 These drop-in spaces are processing groups for students to engage in community, seek support, and share resources.

-Let‘s check in: A space for BIPOC students
+Let‘s check in: A supportive space focused on BIPOC students

 Bi-weekly Thursdays at 2pm, starting 2/27 (Meeting dates: 2/27, 3/13, 3/27, 4/10, 4/24)